Willseph/raspystat/README.md

 This guide assumes your sensor Pis are running at least Raspbian Jessie Lite 4.9.
 Running another distro or version may cause the example commands below to behave unexpectedly.

-It also assumes your primary admin user on the Pi is the default `pi` user.
+It also assumes your primary admin users on the Pis are the default `pi` user.
 Make any adjustments necessary to the commands below if need be.

 Ensure that you have updated your existing packages, and you have installed the necessary packages:
 ```